Natalie Portman Called Out Predators Still Working In Hollywood In A Powerful Speech

 One of the only ways to end the cycle of workplace discrimination, according to Portman’s speech, is diversity.

 “If any group you’re in has people who only look like you, change that group,” Portman said.
-“It’s an awakening experience to hear from women who have different experiences of marginalization.”
+“It’s an awakening experience to hear from women who have different experiences of marginalisation.”

 She also called on everyone to think critically about what they hear and, in turn, say about the women they work with — or, as Portman put it, to “gossip well.”